isBre/Ethics-in-AI-Notes/index.md

 The Digital Services Act (DSA) addresses online platforms and their obligations regarding online advertising.
 It requires online platforms to ensure that recipients can clearly and unambiguously identify advertisements and the parties involved in presenting and paying for them.

 These legislative proposals focus on promoting transparency, consumer choice, and fair practices in the digital advertising ecosystem.
 By emphasizing the need for clear consent, identification of advertisements, and limitations on data processing, the DSA and DMA aim to address the shortcomings of current consent practices and protect consumers from potential harms associated with targeted advertising.

 &nbsp;

-&nbsp;

-# 🟥 Text analytics in the legal domain (Claudette)

-The provided text describes a master project focused on text analytics in the legal domain, specifically the analysis of contracts and privacy policies in a system called Claudette.
-The project is conducted under the context of Action No 2020-EU-IA-0087 and is co-financed by the EU CEF Telecom.
-The team involved in the project includes researchers and experts from various institutions such as the European University Institute (EUI), University of Bologna, University of Modena, Yale Law School, Maastricht Law Department, and more.

-The main goal of the project is to explore the potential of artificial intelligence (AI) in empowering consumers in various aspects, including privacy, autonomy, economic interests, behavior, access to goods and services, and social exclusion.
-The project aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are often overlooked by consumers.
-Non-governmental organizations (NGOs) lack the resources to thoroughly analyze these clauses, while businesses continue to use potentially unlawful clauses.

-The project involves manual annotation of a training set consisting of terms of service (ToS) documents.
-Initially, 50 ToS documents were annotated, and further progress was made with 100 ToS documents.
-The project focuses on identifying unfair clauses in the documents based on the Unfair Contract Terms Law and Practice Directive 93/13.
-The directive states that contractual terms that cause a significant imbalance in the parties' rights and obligations and are contrary to good faith can be regarded as unfair.

-The text discusses specific types of potentially unfair clauses, such as arbitration clauses, unilateral change clauses, content removal clauses, jurisdiction clauses, choice of law clauses, limitation of liability clauses, unilateral termination clauses, consent by using clauses, and privacy included clauses.
-Examples of potentially unfair clauses are provided, along with criteria for determining their fairness or unfairness.

-The project employs various machine learning methodologies, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.
-The text describes the data representation and ensemble methods used in the experiments, as well as the evaluation metrics employed, such as precision, recall, and F1 score.
-The results indicate that the ensemble model performs the best, correctly detecting around 80% of potentially unfair clauses in each category.

-The text concludes by mentioning the development of an online server for Claudette, and suggests the potential for integrating memory-augmented neural networks and expert legal knowledge to enhance unfairness identification.
-Legal experts are able to recognize potentially unfair clauses based on their background knowledge and intuition, and leveraging this knowledge in AI systems could lead to improved fairness analysis.

-&nbsp;